Dinuka0001/ScreenRuler-Pro/screenshots/README.md

 # Screenshots

-Please add your application screenshots here for the README.
+Here are the screenshots showing the following

 Recommended screenshots:
 1. Main ruler in action